pieroproietti/penguins-blog/blog/2023-07-14-blendos-adventures.md

 `breakfast`

-NOTE: All is working here, the only real problem ask for password every time artisan must use sudo...
+**NOTE**: All is working here, the only real problem ask for password every time artisan must use sudo...
 This is really boring becouse are a lot of cases.

 ## Build an ISO
 `sudo brunch`